2026 Cook County Reassessment: What South and West Suburban Commercial Property Owners Need to Know

 Filing Timeline

-Filing windows for the City of Chicago triad will open throughout 2026.
+Filing windows for the south and southwest suburban triad will open throughout 2026.
 The exact schedule varies by township, with approximately 4-5 townships opening each month.
 Windows are typically open for about 30 days.
 Don't wait until the window opens to start preparing.

 How to Prepare Right Now